 While looking for a place to bury Frost in Outworld, Sub-Zero came across some ancient ruins that turned out to belong to a race of cryomancers — the ancestors of both Sub-Zero and Frost.
 He also found this really sweet suit of armor.

 Sub-Zero’s appearance early on in Konquest is explained as that Sub-Zero being one of the ancestors of Kuai Liang, which would be nice if the rest of Konquest gave even a single solitary fuck about the timeline making sense.
-Minutes before you meet Grandpa Sub, you fight Jax to get over the bridge leading to Lin Kuei’s temple.
+Minutes before you meet Grandpa Sub, you fight Jax to get across the bridge leading to Lin Kuei’s temple.

 Bo’ Rai Cho